pratyaypande/pratyaypande/README.md

 ### Hi there 👋

-I am Pratyay, a recent graduate and currently a Software Engineer at MathWorks (creators of MATLAB and Simulink).
+I am Pratyay, Software Engineer at MathWorks (creators of MATLAB and Simulink).

 😄 Pronouns: he/him